 *See the image of the completed project at the top of this post to see how I folded the inside piece over about five inches if this doesn’t make sense.

 I purchased this leather strip from Joann’s to use for making the handles.

 Next, I used some short wood screws, and antique upholstery tacks, to attach the leather straps.

 I simply placed the 12″ leather straps on opposite sides of the bucket and used the screws, and my drill, to drive them in.

 To cover up the screws, and make it look more polished, I broke the tack parts off of some antique upholstery tacks and hot glued the tops over the screws.

-I loove the way this project turned out.
+I absolutely love the way this project turned out!

 I want to make about five more.